40Cakes/pokebot-gen3/Readme.md

 # 🤖 Bot Modes
 - The bot mode can be changed at any time while the bot is running by using the menu on the UI
-- `Manual` mode is the default mode
+- Manual mode is the default mode
-- Press `Tab` to toggle between `Manual` mode and a previously selected mode
+- Press `Tab` to toggle between manual mode and a previously selected mode

 ***
 ## 🔧 Manual